PeV-Scale SUSY and Cosmic Strings from F-term Hybrid Inflation: Introduction

 In this feature paper we review further the model introduced in \cref{asfhi} focusing exclusively on its implementation within a version of MSSM endowed by a ${B-L}$ Higgs sector.
 We present the complete particle content of the model, paying special attention on the computation of the GWs emerging from the CS decay, under the assumption that those are metastable.
 We also explain the generation of neutrino masses taking into account SUGRA contributions from \cref{tamv}.

 The remaining manuscript is built up as follows: In \Sref{md} we introduce our framework.
 Following, we revise the salient features of our model as regards its vacuum in \Sref{des} and the inflationary era in \Sref{fhi}.
 Then, we study the reheating process in \Sref{rhs} and the production of the GWs from the CSs in \Sref{css}.
 Our predictions for the SUSY-mass scale are exposed in \Sref{susy}.
 Our conclusions are summarized in \Sref{con}.
 Details for the derivation of neutrino masses are given in Appendix~\ref{app}.
+Lastly, the acronyms adopted in the text are arranged in Appendix~\ref{app1}.